JoeyBernhardt/p-temp/p-temp-marcus/marcus_fitting_results.md

 Here we estimate the activation energies for 3 different fitted parameters: **r**, **K**, and **a**.
 In general, the current fitting implementation likely underestimated **r** by a small amount, and also underestimated **K**, possibly by as much as an order of magnitude in some cases.
 This is due to the influence of the half-saturation constant (**b**) on the fitting process.
 You can think of **b** as being a kind of "pseudo-carrying capacity", because a higher **b** depresses the _effective_ attack rate, which then increases the _effective_ carrying capacity.

 From the fitting algorithm's perspective, fitting a higher **b** is very similar to fitting a higher **K**, which is why I think it screwed up here.
 I have attempted to address this problem by coding in specific constraints as to how high **b** is allowed to be fit compared to **K**.
 The allowed gap between them was simply too narrow on the previous try.

+Immediately below we can see the plots for the fitted **r** values.
+Note the large amount of alternatively high and low values for the two middle temperatures.
+This is because, for some of these replicates, the observed phytoplankton population dynamics appear to be periodic.
+Periodic dynamics in the producer are typically associated with higher **r** values, but the fitting algorithm was not able to successfully "figure out" that the dynamics were periodic in some of these cases, and subsequently fit very low values for **r**.
+We expect the fit to improve on our next few tries, by reducing the influence of **b**, as stated above.

 ```r
 fittedr_plot <- ggplot(data = plotdata, aes(x = transformedtemp, y = log(r), color = Phosphorus)) +
 		geom_point() +